hftbattle/documentation/en/interface/analysis/viewer.md

 There are three tabs:

-- data
+- Data

    Moment you want to explore in the appropriate format
-- information
+- Information

    Description of transactions occured at the moment you have chosen
-- settings
+- Settings

   * Load seconds